 Laura Wulf has shown her work in the Boston area at Gallery@Green Street, the Barbara Krakow Gallery, the DeCordova Museum, Gallery Kayafas, the Hallway Gallery, the Griffin Museum and13Forest in Arlington.
 She has also shown at the Foley Gallery in New York City.
-She is currently showing with AMP in Provincetown.
+She currently has work with AMP in Provincetown.